fkaaziebu/medtrack-assessment-task/README.md

 - tailwind-merge
 - zustand

-Here is a list of all dev dependencies installed
+Here is a list of all dev dependencies to be installed
 - @types/node
 - @types/react
 - @types/react-dom